Program Overview

 CACREP accredited logoStudents in the M.A. in Counseling program experience a unique blend of high-quality theoretical training and clinical experience in a holistic Christian atmosphere.
 Additionally, the program maintains a student-faculty ratio of less than 12:1, allowing for more direct interaction and engagement between faculty and students.
 The M.A. in Counseling offers concentrations in Clinical Mental Health Counseling and School Counseling.
 Students may also choose to earn both concentrations.
 Both concentrations are accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).

-Johnson University offers the MAC in a hybrid format based on its Tennessee campus.
+Johnson University offers the MAC in a hybrid format based on its campus.
 This course format incorporates diverse teaching modalities, such as in-class discussion, experiential activities, and online learning.
 Options allow individuals to complete the program in 2.5-5 years.
 Typically, courses require students to be on campus in a Class Residency two weekends per term per course.

 Practicum and internship courses provide additional flexibility, allowing students to choose on-campus and/or off-campus site placements.